Is there life after fintech?

 Our part-time Executive Master in Finance features a strong focus on financial analysis.
 Not only will you develop the tools you need to help established financial service providers transition to new business models, but you’ll also learn to produce thorough, accurate value assessments and risk analyses for use in corporate credit applications and other situations.

-Read more about this program or contact our Program Adviser.
+Read more about the Executive Master in Finance or contact our Program Adviser.